-Urinary tract infections are caused by bacteria.
+Bacteria cause urinary tract infections.
 They enter the urinary system through the urethra and can move upward to the bladder and kidneys.
 The most common organism that causes a UTI is Escherichia coli bacteria (E.Coli).
-It is normally found in the lower colon but sometimes can find its way into the urinary tract.
+It is usually found in the lower colon but sometimes can find its way into the urinary tract.

-Also a new class of drugs for the treatment of type 2 diabetes has been associated to increased cases of UTIs in patients.
+Also, a new class of drugs for the treatment of type 2 diabetes has been associated with increased cases of UTIs in patients.
 Sodium-glucose cotransporter 2 (SGLT2) inhibitors or “flozins” are oral hypoglycemics that work by increasing the amount of glucose spilled into the urine.

 Urinary tract infections (UTIs) generally cause symptoms related to bladder irritation: